Club House

 Some of the activities going on in Clubhouse:

 Sports.
-We have three boys' team who are playing in a league there, a small boys' football team, and two girls' team - all in Soweto.
-We also hope to have some light athletic activities running, and a volleyball team.
+We have several teams, both for boys and girls, and we also hope to have some light athletic activities and a volleyball team.
 See the article Shooting Goals!

 Choir.